The best kind of pest control is the one that lasts, gets to the root of a problem, and prevents recurrence.

 All Natural Pesticides

-All five of MMPC’s bed bug dogs were rescued from humane shelters as puppies and brought to a “gold standard” Florida training center, where they each spent nine months fulfilling their National Entomology Scent Detection Canine Association (NESDCA) certification requirements.
+All four of MMPC’s active bed bug dogs were rescued from humane shelters as puppies and brought to a “gold standard” Florida training center, where they each spent nine months fulfilling their National Entomology Scent Detection Canine Association (NESDCA) certification requirements.
 They’re tested routinely and daily at MMPC to keep their detecting skills well-honed.

 All Natural Pesticides